sussjb99/PUDIS-2.0/README.md

 Validates whether the drive’s reported capacity matches its actual usable capacity.
 This helps detect counterfeit or defective flash drives that silently discard data once their true limit is exceeded.

 During a **Full Surface Scan**, the suite writes controlled test files across free space and reads them back to verify:
-- All regions of the drive are real and readable[cite: 3]
+- All regions of the drive are real and readable
-- No hidden capacity limits[cite: 3]
+- No hidden capacity limits
-- No controller failures[cite: 3]
+- No controller failures
-- No unstable regions under load[cite: 3]
+- No unstable regions under load

 ### 🧬 File Integrity (Bit‑Rot Detection)
 The suite maintains a cryptographic baseline of all files, including: